-Home > Wellness Resources > Health Library > Peripheral Neuropathy
+Home > Be Healthy > Health Library > Peripheral Neuropathy

 Peripheral neuropathy is a problem that affects the peripheral nerves.
 These are the nerves that control your sense of touch, how you feel pain and temperature, and your muscle strength.
 Most of the time the problem starts in the fingers and toes.
 As it gets worse, it moves into the limbs, causing pain and loss of feeling in the feet, legs, and hands.